Podcast: Play in new window | Download

 If you’re going after a small group, that will affect your strategies quite a bit.
 You’ll need to employ more specialized (and ergo possibly more expensive) tools and tactics.

 If you don’t know who your personas are, where they hang out online, or what their touch points are, you’re going to spend a lot more money to reach and resonate with them than if you had all those answers ahead of time.

 It’s also important to be aware that sometimes buyers are buying for totally different reasons.
 You’ve got to be really careful to make sure that your marketing really speaks to each separate entity’s challenges.

-It’s like having five different targets and only one dart.
+You may have five different targets, and only one dart.
 It’s not a magic dart that’s going hit all five.
 You have to focus.